Nerdman4U/unite2024/README.md

 - You need a way to host your service.
 It maybe PaaS like Heroku or virtual/dedicated private server.
 - Then you need to reserve a domain name, i.e. unitethearmies.ru.

+### Register

+Login to admin page at http/your.site/admin.

+Note: Registering a site is under construction.

-In future versions, <span style="color:orange">Save the Planet - Unite the Armies</span> services will be able to share data and display votes from multiple servers, enabling a unified and global view of the initiative's progress.
+<span style="color:orange">Save the Planet - Unite the Armies</span> services will be able to share data and display votes from multiple servers, enabling a unified and global view of the initiative's progress.

 ## 5. Credits.